-Ziua 5 – from ISTANBUL to CAPPADOCIA
+Day 5 – from ISTANBUL to CAPPADOCIA

-🚗 8 hours
+Distance: 8 hours by car

 Day 5 comes with a road trip of at least 8 hours from Istanbul to Cappadocia.
 There are not many stops to do, but you will cross Ankara, the capital of Turkey, and you will reach Lake Tuz, one of the largest salt lakes in the world.

 You will arrive in Cappadocia very late in the evening, so there is only time for dinner and for checking in the hotel.
 Cappadocia has plenty of gorgeous hotels with authentic, décor style.

 Day 6 – CAPPADOCIA

 Therefore, you need time to postpone.
 There is a lot to say about the ride, but given that I have already done it in a previous article, I won’t insist.

-Flight ends before lunchtime.
+The flight ends before lunchtime.
 So you have enough time to explore the city of Goreme and even discover many other areas of Cappadocia.
 You can do this on your own or on an organized tour.

 Day 7- from CAPPADOCIA to PAMUKKALE

-🚗 8 hours
+Distance: 8 hours by car

 During the morning, you can still spend some hours discovering the beauties of these fairy-tale realms.
 Until your next visit, you will miss them for sure.